 Safety and Side Effects

-We don’t yet know what side effects may occur when fenbendazole is given long-term, so there may be more interactions that show up as cancer studies continue.
+We don’t yet know what side effects may occur when fenbendazole is given long-term, so more interactions may show up as cancer studies continue.

 Our Take on Fenbendazole for Dog Cancer

-Although there is some promising research, at this point there is not enough evidence to recommend fenbendazole for cancer treatment.
+Although there is some promising research, there is not enough evidence to recommend fenbendazole for cancer treatment.

 We do not know enough about the long-term effects in dogs or interactions with chemotherapies.
-This is important to consider as its mechanism of action is similar to many chemotherapeutic drugs already used as first line treatment in cancer.
+This is important to consider because, remember, fenbendazole’s mechanism of action is similar to many chemotherapeutic drugs already in use as first-line treatments in cancer.

 Fenbendazole may offer another line of treatment in the future.
-If you want to consider the use of this drug it is essential to discuss it with your veterinarian first.
+Still, if you want to consider using this drug to treat your dog’s cancer, it is essential to discuss it with your veterinarian first.